cri-o/cri-o/docs/crio.conf.5.md

 **conmon_env**=["PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"]
   Environment variable list for the conmon process, used for passing necessary environment variables to conmon or the runtime.

+**default_env**=[]
+	Additional environment variables to set for all the containers.
+These are overridden if set in the container image spec or in the container runtime configuration.

 **selinux**=false
   If true, SELinux will be used for pod separation on the host.